koolkdev/haxchi-pc-installer/README.md

 ## Usage
 ### Preparing the USB
 1. It is recommended to use a clean USB and format it for this process.
 The installer is expermintal and may corrupt the file system.
-2. Buy and install one of the supported DS VS games, and move it to the usb.
+2. Buy and install one of the supported DS VC games, and move it to the usb.
 ### Installing
 Choose one of the following options:
 #### Option 1: Direct install to the USB (faster but more risky)